 Tom Vanderbilt recently wrote an article in Slate which has been generating a few hits to my blog.
 He pointed to an article in the London newspaper, the Evening Standard which had covered cycle parking at London railway stations.

 To summarise, London has 2800 cycle parking spaces shared between 50 railway stations.
 It also has a population of around eight million people.

 On the other hand, Assen where we live in the Netherlands is a small city with just 65000 inhabitants and one railway station.
-But at that railway station there are spaces for more than 2500 bikes (update 2013: Assen's railway station is being rebuilt with 3500 bicycle parking spaces).
+But even at that railway station there are spaces for more than 2500 bikes (update 2013: Assen's railway station is being rebuilt with 3500 bicycle parking spaces).

 That's one cycle parking place at the station per 26 Assen residents vs. one space per 2800 Londoners.
 That's a full two orders of magnitude difference (i.e. 100x).